What is materialized view

 A materialized view in Oracle is a database object that contains the results of a query.
-They are local copies of data located remotely, or are used to create summary tables based on aggregations of a table’s data.
-Materialized views, which store data based on remote tables are also, know as snapshots.
+They are local copies of data located remotely or are used to create summary tables based on aggregations of a table’s data.
+Materialized views, which store data based on remote tables are also, known as snapshots.

 We have already explained how to create materialized view and materialized view log